feliciahsieh/practice/sudoku/README.md

 ./sudoku.py
 ```

 You can store as many sudoku files as you want.
-My file has two.
+My file has two unsolved puzzles.
 ```
 {
   "puzzle":[